Sepandard/Hit-Api/README.md

 \## Docker Setup

 To set up the project with Docker, ensure you have Docker installed on your machine.
-Then, run the following command in \`./platform/\`:
+Then, run the following command`:

 \`\`\`bash
 docker-compose up -d